IShengFang/ishengfang/README.md

 Before that, I was a graduate student of Department of Computer Science in National Cheng Chi University, Taiwan.
 My advisor is [Prof. Yan-Tsung Peng ](http://www.cs.nccu.edu.tw/~ytpeng/).I was a research assistants of Enriched Vision Applications Lab, National Chiao Tung University from September 2018 to September 2019, led by [Prof.Wei-Chen (Walon) Chiu](https://walonchiu.github.io/).
 I received my Bachelor degree in Mathematical Science at National Chengchi University in January, 2018.

 My research interests are in the area of gerative model, model uncertainty, style transfer, computer vision and deep learning.
-I also interest in their creativity applicationm, likes East Asian Ideograph font design and style transfer.
+I also interest in their creativity application, likes East Asian Ideograph font design and style transfer.
 I believe AI is new electricity.
 I also believe math can light up the black box of deep learning.

 My personal interests are Typography, Film Photography (check out my instagram [@ishengfang](https://www.instagram.com/ishengfang/)), Cycling and Baseball.